De Blasio says 'No more shutdowns' as NYC faces virus spike

 Two other Democratic officials, the city’s Comptroller-elect Brad Lander and Public Advocate Jumaane Williams, were also to participate in the ceremony and co-signed Adams’ statement announcing its postponement.
 Williams has been quarantining at home after recently testing positive for COVID-19.

+“He believes that we can balance the priorities of public health and keeping New York open in a safe and responsible way as we aggressively address the Omicron threat with more vaccinations, boosters and testing,” Thies said.

-In the meantime, de Blasio said the city is ramping up testing but the biggest tool to fight the pandemic remains getting people vaccinated.
+De Blasio said the city is ramping up testing but the biggest tool to fight the pandemic remains vaccinations.
 De Blasio announced the city would begin offering a $100 cash incentive to New Yorkers who get a booster shot of the COVID-19 vaccine starting Tuesday and going through the end of the year.

 The city had previously offered similar incentives for people to get their first vaccine doses.